shnarazk/learn-bqn/better-pi.md

 D --> E;
 ```

-## BUT, no need to make a tuple explicitly
+## But, we don't need to make tuples explicitly

 ```apl
     3+4×+´{ (Sign 𝕩)÷(Denom 𝕩) }¨ ↕1000